Lancaster Leadership Academy

 q This speech will be videotaped for viewing by the entire Leadership Academy Application Committee as part of the application process.

-q Appointments for speeches will be held before and after school on Wednesday, February 8, and Thursday, February 9.
+q Appointments for speeches will be held before and after school on Tuesday, February 6, Wednesday, February 7, Thursday, February 8, and Friday, February 9 in room 125.

 q Your speech should be about yourself and can include as many of the following topics as you like during the 60-90 seconds.